3Emme/Bakery/README.md

 * _open terminal_
 * _type "cd desktop", then press enter_
 * _type "git clone https://github.com/3emme/Bakery", then press enter_
-* _locate and open directory on desktop named "Bakery.Solution" with your console of choice_
+* _locate and open directory on desktop named "Bakery" with your console of choice_
-* _in console, locate and move to the directory inside called Bakery
+* _in console, locate and move to the directory inside called Bakery_
 * _in console, run $dotnet restore_
-* _in console, run $dotnet start_
+* _in console, run $dotnet run_

 ## Support and contact details